salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 # certificate.installation.steps.android

-1. Drag & drop the file on to your booted emulator.
+1. Drag and drop the file on to your booted emulator.
 2. %s
 3. Browse to the certificate file that you transferred from step 1 (usually under `/sdcard/download`).
 4. Follow the on-screen instructions to install it.